StarpTech/bootme/packages/bootme-cli/README.md

 ## Features
 - Load the pipeline definition from JSON file
+- Load the pipeline definition from Js file (Hooks can be defined)
 - Load Project template based on NPM package
 - Provide an interactive cli wizard
-- Notify about new Version
+- Notify at startup about new version